Adopt

 Story

-Born on 7/14/2025, she is using a dog door to go potty, she is very sweet, one of her siblings did a DNA tests with results GSD, Beagle, Husky.
+Born on 7/14/2025, she can use a dog door to go potty as well as letting her foster know she needs to go out, she is very sweet, one of her siblings did a DNA tests with results GSD, Beagle, Husky.
 She is just about 25 pounds and will not be a big girl.
 She gets along with other dogs, she is an easy keeper, kennels nicely, she is shy but will warm up.
 An approved application needs to be on file before a visit can be arranged.
 Applications are found on the website at agsrescue.com under forms.

 Search for a German Shepherd Dog puppy or dog